kapelner/QC_Math_390.03-02_Spr_2016/README.md

 # MATH 390.03-02 Spring 2016

-This is the course homepage for Bayesian Data Analysis Math 390.03-02 for the Fall semester 2015 at Queens College, City University of New York taught by Professor Adam Kapelner.
+This is the course homepage for the Bayesian Statistics Experimental Courses (AKA Math 390.03-02) for the Spring semester 2016 at Queens College, City University of New York taught by Professor Adam Kapelner.
 The syllabus can be found [here](https://raw.githubusercontent.com/kapelner/QC_Math_390.03-02_Spr_2016/master/syllabus/syllabus.pdf).

 ## Lectures